openapi-processor/openapi-processor-spring/docs/processor/models.md

 }
 ```

-The first endpoint has no name so the generatr invents a name based on the endpoint description.
+The first endpoint has no name so the processor invents a name based on the endpoint description.
 In this case the name will be `BookInlineResponse200`.
 To create a unique name and avoid name collisions
 with other inline objects it is created by concatenating